 - worrying a lot about your baby

-Non-urgent advice: Get help from your GP or public health nurse if:
+Urgent advice: Contact your GP, midwife or public health nurse (PHN) urgently if:

-- you have any thoughts of harming yourself or your baby
+- you have thoughts of harming yourself or your baby

 Your family and friends may notice that you have postnatal depression before you do.
 If they mention this to you, take it seriously and seek help from your GP or public health nurse.

 Screening for postnatal depression